DillonSteyl/SCIE1000/Week 9/asteroid.md

 For an asteroid to collide with Earth, it needs to have the same x, y, and z coordinates as the Earth in 215 days (x, y, and z represent the three dimensions.
 Because solar systems are three dimensional!).
 If any of the final predicted x, y, and z values are different to the Earth's, then that will mean the asteroid will not collide with Earth in 215 days.

-It was already been proven that the asteroid will have the same x and z coordinates as Earth in 215 days.
-So, you must check if the y value of the asteroid will be the same as Earth's in 215 days.
+It has already been proven that the asteroid will have the same x and z coordinates as Earth in 215 days.
+So, you only need tow orry about the `y` dimension.

 The equation for the change in y at day t after the asteroid was discovered is: